prabh8331/Daily_coding_practice/SQL/day1.md

-### query all columns for all american cites in the city table with populations larger than 100000. the countrycode for america is usa
+#### Query all columns for all american cites in the city table with populations larger than 100000. the countrycode for america is usa

 ### City